 - Strong analytical skills and ability to develop policy and procedures for procurement systems

 UHSussex are working in partnership with Castlefield Recruitment to source this position.
-For further information on applying please contact Luis Covell.
+For further information on applying, contacts for an informal discussion or access to the Candidate Pack please contact Luis Covell.

 General information for applicants